 Acquired malocclusions are created by thumb, finger or pacifier sucking, an airway obstruction by tonsils and adenoids, trauma (accidents), dental disease or premature loss of teeth, primary (baby) or permanent.
 Many of these malocclusions also negatively affect facial development and appearance.
 We can correct many different types of orthodontic-alignment-problems.

-Orthodontic Procedure Time Frame
+Orthodontic Procedure Time Frame for Children

 Orthodontic treatment time with dental braces can range from one to three years.
 Interceptive orthodontics (early treatment) may take just a few months.
 The severity of the problem, patient's age and growth of the mouth and face strongly influence the actual time span of required treatment.
 Completing treatment as scheduled is also affected by patient cooperation in wearing dental appliances as prescribed.